We will send a download link to your email address

 Shopping while you drive?
 Only years ago, it seemed impossible.
 But now you don't need to type something into a search box.
 Just do the talking and the virtual assistant will do it for you.
 A quarter of households in the U.S. now has at least one smart speaker, and people are starting to use them for shopping.
-By 2021, research company Gartner estimates that eCommerce brands with voice and visual search optimization will increase profits by up to 30 percent.
+By 2021, research company Gartner estimates that brands that optimize their eCommerce shops with voice and visual search optimization will increase profits by up to 30 percent.

 Voice search makes browsing and purchasing more convenient for shoppers and provides store owners with further insight into consumers’ interests and buying patterns.
 But when we write, we know what exactly we need to type in, and voice searches are quite the opposite - creating lots of confusion for all the traditional SEO techniques.
 Text-based keywords are shorter, to-the-point phrases while voice-based searches are more conversational in nature.
 What questions are people ask about your company or product?
 How are they phrasing those questions?
 Those are the things you should include in your website and the content you're creating.

 Visual search is also on the rise, and we can expect to see something similar in eCommerce sites in 2020, where a user can take a picture with their phone or use an existing picture to search for something similar in the shop.